 Click the links to view and download the factsheets.
 If you would like these in another format, or have any questions about SDS, please get in touch.

 We have also created a video about self-directed support.
 This tells you about the process and what Dosh can do to help:

 To get you started, you can have a look at the process of getting self-directed support like a direct payment or ISF here:

 How can Dosh help?

 If you would like support to manage your budget or a family member’s budget, Dosh can be your account manager.
-You can read more about this in our support section, or contact us directly to tell us what you need.
+You can contact us directly to tell us what you need.
 You may be able to get funding for Dosh’s support as part of your budget.

 If you are a Local Authority or support provider introducing any part of self-directed support, we would love to work with you!
-Have a look at our partner with us pages to see how we might help with training, consultancy and pilot projects.
+Have a look at our Training and Workshop page to see how we might help with training, consultancy and pilot projects.